 For example,

-Additive identity
+Additive Identity

-is additive identity.
+If then is additive identity.

-(additive identity)
+(additive identity).

 Therefore, subtraction is inverse operation of addition.

-Multiplicative identity
+Multiplicative Identity

-is multiplicative identity because it gives
+If then is multiplicative identity because it gives as result.

-( multiplicative identity)
+( multiplicative identity).

 Therefore, multiplying with reciprocal or division is inverse operation of multiplication.

 The same idea can be extended to matrix since we are unable to divide two matrices directly.
-If is a square matrix and invertible , then find an inverse matrix
+If is a square matrix and invertible , then find an inverse matrix such that multiplying it with will give an identity matrix of same order.

 For example,

-Add negative to following elements in matrix
+Add negative to following elements in matrix .

-Swap the positive entries
+Swap positive entries.

-Multiply the above result with
+Multiply the above result with .

-Let us now verify whether
+Let us now verify whether .

 Why Square Matrix ?